wow-company/cf7-coder/README.md

-# CF7 Coder
+# CF7 HTML Editor
- Add custom CSS and HTML editor for Contact Form 7 forms.
+Add HTML editor to Contact Form 7 with code highlighter.

 ## Description

-ontact Form 7 plugin allow editing forms with standard textarea.
-This addon  'CF7 Coder' allows adds HTML editor with code highlighter and custom CSS for each contact form.
+Contact Form 7 plugin allow editing forms with standard textarea.
+This addon allows adds HTML editor with code highlighter to each contact form.

-You can add the custom CSS via editor with code highlighter and thus quickly change the style of the form.

 You can also hide the form from users using Test Mode.
 The form in this mode will be available only to the site administrator.

-For work with this Addon, you should have a little skills in working with HTML and CSS.

 **Main features**
 * Added HTML editor;
-* Added CSS editor;
 * Added Test Mode for form;
 * Remove auto added p tags into the form.